Mardoqueiro/JayMar-Climbing/README.md

-# 🧗‍♂️ Rock Climbing Gear E-Commerce Store
+# 🧗‍♂️ JayMar Climbing - Rock Climbing Gear E-Commerce

-An adventure-driven full-stack e-commerce application for purchasing rock climbing gear.
-This project was developed as a group collaboration with Jayden(@jayden220) during our time at Life Choices Academy.
+**JayMar Climbing** is a full-stack, adventure-driven e-commerce application for purchasing rock climbing gear.
+The name “JayMar” is inspired by the first three letters of our names — **Jayden** and **Mardoquéiro**.

+This project was developed as a collaborative capstone at **Life Choices Academy**.

+---

 ## 🚀 Tech Stack

-### Frontend:
+### 🖥 Frontend
 - Vue.js
 - HTML5
 - CSS3
 - JavaScript

-### Backend:
+### 🛠 Backend
 - Node.js
 - Express.js
 - Nodemon

+---

 ## 💡 Features